mariasaavedra/gr/client/README.md

 ## Scripts

-- `pnpm dev` - start a development server with hot reload.
+- `yarn dev` - start a development server with hot reload.
-- `pnpm build` - build for production.
+- `yarn build` - build for production.
 The generated files will be on the `dist` folder.
-- `pnpm preview` - locally preview the production build.
+- `yarn preview` - locally preview the production build.
-- `pnpm test` - run unit and integration tests related to changed files based on git.
+- `yarn test` - run unit and integration tests related to changed files based on git.
-- `pnpm test:ci` - run all unit and integration tests in CI mode.
+- `yarn test:ci` - run all unit and integration tests in CI mode.
-- `pnpm test:e2e` - run all e2e tests with the Cypress Test Runner.
+- `yarn test:e2e` - run all e2e tests with the Cypress Test Runner.
-- `pnpm test:e2e:headless` - run all e2e tests headlessly.
+- `yarn test:e2e:headless` - run all e2e tests headlessly.
-- `pnpm format` - format all files with Prettier.
+- `yarn format` - format all files with Prettier.
-- `pnpm lint` - runs TypeScript, ESLint and Stylelint.
+- `yarn lint` - runs TypeScript, ESLint and Stylelint.
-- `pnpm validate` - runs `lint`, `test:ci` and `test:e2e:ci`.
+- `yarn validate` - runs `lint`, `test:ci` and `test:e2e:ci`.